AVu120/weather-forecaster/README.md

 With more time and if use-cases get more complex, adding end-to-end tests & visual tests in CypressJS would be helpful.
 Using more sophisticated testing tools like Google Chrome's lighthouse would also be beneficial in optimizing performance and accessibility of the application as well.

 Note I wrote a TODO list in comments in app.tsx to give you a overview of how I break large pieces of work into smaller ones than progress through them.
 I don't think I completed everything on the todo list but I think the main acceptance criteria for this task was met.

+### Backend

+I set up a simple NodeJS-Express server mainly to store the API keys as environment variables in the NodeJS server.
+Hence, securing the app by making these API keys inaccessible on the client.

+Due to the simple requirements of the APIs and time constraints, I thought one app.ts file would be sufficient for the backend.